Want the perfect workout program?Take Quiz

 During the descent, your knees and hips flex as the ankles dorsiflex, then on the ascent, your knees and hips extend as your ankles plantarflex.

 With that, you are working all of your lower body muscles.
+And when you compare the move to machine exercises, like the leg press vs. squat, you'll see it's certainly able to hit more muscles.
 Moreover, as you must keep your torso upright during a squat, your back and core are being strengthened as well.

 When it comes to squats, the barbell back squat is the absolute king of squats.
 In fact, it is arguably one of the greatest bang for your buck exercises of all.